 Emitted light typically contains less energy than was originally put into the fluorophore to excite it.
 Therefore, the emission wavelength of any fluorophore is longer (lower energy) than its excitation wavelength and thus a different color.

 The wavelength of excitation is critical to the total photons of light that the fluorophore will absorb.
-Fluorescein isothiocyanate (FITC), for example, will absorb light from 400 to 530 nm but absorbs most efficiently at its peak or excitation maximum of 490 nm wavelength.
-It is desirable to excite fluorophores at their excitation maximimum because the more photons are absorbed, the more intense the fluorescence emission will be.
+Fluorescein isothiocyanate (FITC), for example, will absorb light from 400-530 nm but absorbs most efficiently at its peak or excitation maximum of 490 nm wavelength.
+It is desirable to excite fluorophores at their excitation maximum because the more photons are absorbed, the more intense the fluorescence emission will be.
 The wavelengths of greatest absorption and emission are termed maximal absorbance and maximal emission wavelengths.

-Maximal absorbance informs the laser spectral line that is used for excitation.
-In the case of FITC, its maximum absorption falls within the blue spectrum.
+A fluorophore's maximal absorbance informs you which laser line is optimal to be used for excitation.
+In the case of FITC, its maximum absorbance falls within the blue spectrum.
 Therefore, the blue 488 nm laser, which is close to FITC’s absorbance peak of 490 nm, is commonly used to excite this fluorophore.
 FITC emits fluorescence from 475 to 650 nm, peaking at 525 nm, which falls in the green spectrum.
 How the flow cytometer is set up determines how the fluorophore is detected.
-If filters are used to screen out all light other than that measured at the maximum via channel A (Figure 9), FITC will appear green.
+If the filters are used to screen out all light other than that measured at the maximum absorbance via channel A (Figure 9), FITC will appear green.
 Fluorescence color usually refers to the color of light a fluorophore emits at its highest stable excited state.

 However, if FITC fluorescence is detected only via channel B (Figure 9), it will appear orange and be much weaker in intensity.
 How the flow cytometer is set up to measure fluorescence will thus ultimately determine the perceived color of a fluorophore.
 Because the color of the exciting and emitting light is different, they can be separated from one another by using optical filters.